Pulsating Fraternity- organic coffee as the link between the indigenous communities and the Western market

 Manuela Rösing Agostini, Yeda Swirski de Souza, Luciana Marques Vieira

 January 1, 2017

 Strategy & General Management, Ethics & Social Justice, Marketing & Sales

-sustainability, Social Justice, Social enterprise, Coffee
+sustainability, Social Justice, Social enterprise, Coffee, social enterprises

 Global Jesuit Case Series